 You should run the FRUSDR Load Utility each time you upgrade or replace the hardware in your server, excluding add-in boards, hard drives, and RAM.
-For example, if you add additional fans, you need to run the utility.
+For example, if you replace an array of fans, you need to run the utility.
 It programs the sensors that need to be monitored for server management.